 Therefore, I do not believe that "Peter the Immigrant" had a son named Peter.

-At this time I do not have any documentation about who was the father of the Hairstons that went to South Carolina - William Hairston, Thomas Hairston, John Hairston, or Peter Hairston.
-They start showing up in South Carolina records in the mid 1760s, which is shortly after "Peter the Immigrant" and Agnes sell their Albemarle County, Virginia property in 1762.
+At this time I do not have any documentation about who was the father of the Hairstons in South Carolina - William Hairston, Thomas Hairston, John Hairston, or Peter Hairston.
+They start showing up in South Carolina records in the mid 1760s, which is shortly after "Peter the Immigrant" and Agnes sell their Albemarle, Virginia property in 1762.
 It appears that the South Carolina Hairstons (William, Thomas, John and Peter) may be brothers.
 The first recorded South Carolina Hairston birth I have found is William's son James Robert Hairston born on 2 March 1766.
 It is interesting that John McCord was a neighbor of "Peter the Immigrant" and a member of Mountain Plain Congregational Church.
 John McCord Sr. died in 1764 and his son John McCord Jr. moved to Abbeville County, South Carolina and witnessed John Hairston's will in 1806.

 "Peter the Immigrant" had three sons, Andrew, Samuel or Robert.
 Peter's son Robert was a Captain in the militia, Justice of the Peace, literate and his family is well documented in bibles, records, etc. Samuel was also a Captain in the militia, High Sheriff, Justice of the Peace, literate and appears not to have married or had children.
 Andrew signed with an "X" and it appears could not read or write.
 The wills of Andrew and Robert mentioned a total of 15 daughters and 5 sons.
 The normal birth ratio of males to females is about 1:1.
 It is possible that some sons were not listed in Andrew's will.
 There are many possible explanations including infant mortality.
 But, it is also possible that some of these missing sons moved to South Carolina.
+None of the Hairston's in South Carolina named a son Andrew.

-What if "Peter the Immigrant" had a second wife and they had children?
-There was a story handed down that "Peter the Immigrant's" wife died during the trip to America.
+It is also possible that "Peter the Immigrant" had a second wife and they had children?
+There was a story handed down that "Peter the Immigrant's" wife died at sea during the trip to America.
 Assuming Peter was born in 1695, he would have been in his 40s when he arrived in Virginia and young enough to remarry and have children.
-I have not found any records relating to a second wife, but it is something to think about.
+However, I have not found any records relating to a second wife, but it is something to think about.

 Some Hairston relatives believe the South Carolina Hairstons immigrated directly from Scotland or Ireland.